quiltt/style/typescript/README.md

 # Quiltt React/JSX Style Guide

-These are our settings for ESLint and Prettier
+These are our settings for ESLint and Prettier.
+Generally, we follow AirBNB's JavaScript/TypeScript style-guide with some tweaks of our own.
+Some of the changes to the rules can be read within the comments for each rule either within `.eslintrc.js` or `typescript.js`.
+These changes are made for stricter formatting while also allowing more flexibility within certain specific TypeScript rules.

 ## What it does